-We provide visual labeling as an easy way to define events without using code.
-However, if you are familiar with your site’s markup, you can manually create events via base event definitions.
+We provide visual labeling as an easy way to create events without using code.
+However, if you are familiar with your site’s markup, you can manually create events via their base event definitions.
 To do so, complete the steps below.

-- Navigate to Definitions > Events, then click the New Definition button and select New Event in the drop-down.
+- Navigate to Data > Labeled events, then click the Label event or property button and select Event in the drop-down.

 2. Add a category and name to your event.
 For our example, we are manually defining a click on the checkout button as it appears on the product page.